oneapi-src/oneAPI-tab/README.rst

 of industry experts that help guide the oneAPI specification.
 More information on oneAPI can be found at `oneapi.com <https://oneapi.com>`__.

+The policies and governance processes are also available on this repo.

 The community is invited to join the meetings, review the `oneAPI Specification <https://spec.oneapi.com>`__, and read the information in this repo.
 Contributions can be made by joining the